gensekiel/modqll/README.md

 # Quality Level Limit Mod for Wurm Unlimited

-A very special purpose mod that allows to limit the quality level of items obtained by foraging, botanizing and rummaging based on the corresponding skill level of the player.
+A very special purpose mod that allows to limit the quality level of items obtained by several actions based on the corresponding skill level of the player.
 Adding the quality limit to other actions may be added on request.

+Actions for which QL can be limited (can be disabled separately in the properties file):

+* Foraging & rummaging
+* Botanizing
+* Digging
+* Picking flowers
+* Harvesting farms
+* Picking sprouts
+* Harvesting trees
+* Harvesting bushes
+* Chopping trees
+* Cutting grass
+* Cutting grass around trees
+* Surface mining (including gems, etc.)
+* Mining (including gems, etc.)
+* Fishing

 Requirements: